Cloud Insidr

 Listing current SELinux security contexts for WordPress

-The output may reveal some very useful information, for example (on CentOS 7):
+The output may reveal some very useful information, for example:

 /usr/share/wordpress-mu/wp-config\.php -- system_u:object_r:httpd_sys_script_exec_t:s0